FF6BeyondChaos/BeyondChaosRandomizer/README.md

 ### Flags

-There are a LOT of options that affect what gets randomized and add additional changes to the game. __If this is your first seed__, I recommend going down to bottom where it says "Saved flag selection", and picking "Recommend new player flags" from the dropdown menu.
+There are a LOT of options that affect what gets randomized and add additional changes to the game. __If this is your first seed__, I recommend going down to bottom where it says "Saved flag selection", and picking "New Player" from the dropdown menu.
 This will give you a good taste of Beyond Chaos CE while leaving out a few things that can sometimes be frustrating for new players.

-__If you find that too hard__, try also unchecking the `m` flag.

 __The "typical" flags used by veterans are__:

 ```
-(all simple flags except l and k) partyparty makeover capslockoff johnnydmad
+b c d e f g h i j k m n o p q r s t u w y z alphalores improvedpartygear informativemiss magicnumbers mpparty nicerpoison questionablecontent regionofdoom relicmyhat slowerbg tastetherainbow makeover partyparty alasdraco capslockoff johnnydmad notawaiter remonsterate dancelessons electricboogaloo randombosses dancingmaduin:1 swdtechspeed:random mimetime mementomori:14
 ```

 But the important thing is to pick flags that are fun for you.
 If you're having fun, you aren't doing it wrong!
 When you find options you like, click the "Save flag selection" button to save it as a preset so you can quickly select the same flags again.